 What does DSM do to ensure that females are promoted and recognised fairly/as frequently as men are recognised?

 We need to focus on two leading indicators to achieve this.

 Firstly, if we look for new colleagues in our work environment, we must have a balanced amount of resumes from both males and females.
 At DSM, we have made it a point to ensure that in any recruitment process, the interview panel needs to be balanced, so we start to avoid bias that we may have from the very beginning.
 The second leading indicator is whether we are creating an inclusive environment which allows both men and women to strive and follow their passion.
 We measure that by the inclusion index, which examines how ready the environment is for inclusiveness.

-an important question we need to ask ourselves is – Should a women always have to prove a business case so that she can become a leader?
+An important question we need to ask ourselves is – Should a woman always have to prove a business case so that she can become a leader?
 If men do not have to prove that they are a good leader, why do females need to?

 What barriers currently exist for women to gain access to global roles?
 Do Asian women face additional barriers?

 There is a clear challenge in balancing leadership with family life.
 Women have traditionally and predominantly taken a much bigger share in caring for children than men.
 The low levels of representation of women in top positions in boardrooms across Asia has been blamed in part on ingrained corporate norms (e.g. ethnic background / gender bias), as well as practices of extremely long working hours and childcare burdens that still fall on mothers.